When it comes to rowing, there are two brand names that have become synonymous with these cardio machines, Concept2 and WaterRower.

-Concept2 has long been producing high-quality rowing products, for use both indoor and outside.
+Concept2 has long been producing high-quality rowing products, for use both indoors and outside.

 First opening in 1976 as a traditional rowing supplies brand, they made a name for themselves due to how well their products perform.
 This is a reputation they still hold today, as over 75% of medallists in rowing events at the last Olympics used their products.

-They made gradual improvements moving forward until the release of their Model C in 1993, which would take the rowing industry by storm, becoming one of the best selling pieces of fitness equipment ever.
+They made gradual improvements moving forward until the release of their Model C in 1993, which would take the rowing industry by storm, becoming one of the best-selling pieces of fitness equipment ever.
+The latest model is the RowERG and is the most popular rowing machine in the world.

 Across subsequent models, they have continued to tweak and perfect their designs, including the addition of moving foot stretchers on their most recent model, the Dynamic Rower, to simulate the feeling of real-life rowing.